dieuwkehupkes/dieuwkehupkes.github.io/publications/index.md

 ## In preparation/under review

-* Hupkes D., Kumar Singh A., Korrel K., Kruszewski G. and, Bruni E (submitted).
+* Hupkes D., Singh A.K., Korrel K., Kruszewski G. and, Bruni E (submitted).
 Learning compositionally through attentive guidance.

 * Nielsen A., Hupkes D., Kirby S. and Smith K. (in prep).
 The arbitrariness of the sign revisited: An examination of the roles of phonological similarity and task construction in an artificial language learning paradigm.